 - Anthony Austin, evening anchor at First Coast News.

 Then, inviting Eastside natives back to the neighborhood.
-We talk to the new president and CEO of LIFT JAX about a milestone in their home ownership program.
-Project Boots is part of what the nonprofit calls “within-trification” — an effort to help the historic OutEast area grow and prosper from the inside, without suffering the loss of community and generational wealth that often attends gentrification.
-The nonprofit recently celebrated the completion of its seventh home.
+We talk to the new president and CEO of LIFT JAX about a milestone in their partnership with LISC Jacksonville.
+LISC's homeownership program, Project Boots, is part of what the nonprofit calls “within-trification” — an effort to help the historic OutEast area grow and prosper from the inside, without suffering the loss of community and generational wealth that often attends gentrification.
+LIFT JAX has provided down payment assistance in the past but has stepped into the role of developer on this latest project.

 Guests: